markgbeckett/jupiter_ace/serial_int/README.md

 For XBPUT, a size of 0 will be interpretted as 64kb (that is, as size = 0x10000).
 This can be used to create a snapshot of the entire Minstrel memory, using `0 0 XBPUT`.

+You will need to run some kind of terminal program on your PC, such as TeraTerm, and configure the program to connect to the correct serial port at 115,200 baud with hardware flow control.
+The XMODEM protocol uses a (one-byte) checksum rather than CRC.

 ## Obtaining

 Source code and precompiled binaries are available on GitHub [https://github.com/markgbeckett/jupiter_ace/tree/master/serial_int].
-The easiest way to obtain the code is to download the pre-assembled tape image (xmodem.tap or xmodem.wav), ready to load into your Minstrel.
+The easiest way to obtain the code is to download the pre-assembled tape image (xmodem.tap or xmodem.wav), ready to load into your Minstrel 4th.
 The words contain non-relocatable machine code, so most be loaded into memory first, before any other words are defined or created.

 If you want to build your own version of the tools, the source code and a Makefile are also available from GitHub.
 You will need the SJASMPLUS cross-assembler to assemble the source.